Cybso/gnome-evolution-patchset/README.md

 9. Install the required packages: `sudo dpkg -i evolution_*_amd64.deb evolution-common_*_all.deb evolution-plugins_*_amd64.deb libevolution_*_amd64.deb`

 Note that you have to repeat this for any new package version Debian provides.

+## Why don't you submit the patches upstream?

+I have done this for some changes, I only keep them in this repository until they have been incorporated into the Debian version.

+But in my experience, the Gnome developers are very reluctant to introduce new parameterizable options.
+The motto is "less is more".
+For this reason, I have no hope for some of my patches (e.g. the native dialog patch) to be adopted, especially since this is a very specific requirement.
+And the problem should actually be fixed in Portal.
+It is possible that this has already been done, the stable Debian version is of course a little older.